-For the 2018 Dirty Dozen list, EWG singled out produce with the highest loads of pesticide residues.
-This year the list includes, in descending order, strawberries, spinach, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, potatoes and sweet bell peppers.
+For the 2019 Dirty Dozen list, EWG singled out produce with the highest loads of pesticide residues.
+This year the list includes, in descending order, strawberries, spinach, kale, nectarines, apples, grapes, peaches, cherries, pears, tomatoes, celery, and potatoes.

 Each of these foods tested positive for a number of different pesticide residues and contained higher concentrations of pesticides than other produce.